dhall-lang/dhall-lang/standard/binary.md

 ## Decoding judgment

-You can decode a Dhall expression using the following judgment:
+You can decode an untagged Dhall expression using the following judgment:

-    decode-*(cbor) = dhall
+    decode(cbor) = dhall

 ... where:

 * `cbor` (the output) is a CBOR expression
 * `dhall` (the input) is a Dhall expression

-... and replacing `*` with the protocol version string of the expression to encode, or omitting the version for the latest protocol version string.

 ### Built-in constants